M4 Sherman: Foreign variants and use

 A later Canadian medium tank, produced in late 1943, was the Grizzly, an adaption of the Sherman M4A1.
 This differed only in details, such as the CDP tracks, British radio equipment, and the British 2" smoke mortar in the turret roof.
 188 were produced.

 After World War II, Shermans were supplied to some NATO armies; Shermans were used by the U.S. and allied forces in the Korean War.

-Shermans also went to Israel.
-The Israeli up-gunned it to 75 mm M-50 and 105 mm armed M-51 Super Shermans, which were remarkable examples of how a long obsolete design can be upgraded for front-line use.
-They saw combat in the 1967 Six-Day War, fighting Soviet World War II-era armor like the T-34-85, and also in the 1973 Yom Kippur War, proving effective even against newer, heavier Soviet tanks like the T-54 and T-55.
+After World War II, quite a few Shermans also went to Israel.
+The Israeli Ordnance Corps, seeking an upgrade, up-gunned it using the 75mm CN-75-50 L/61.5 from the French AMX-13/75 light tank and the 105 mm Modèle F1 from the French AMX-30 Main Battle Tank, designated the M-50 and M-51 respectively.
+These Super Shermans, as they were often called, were remarkable examples of how a long-obsolete design can be upgraded for front-line use.
+They saw combat in the 1967 Six-Day War, fighting Soviet World War II-era armor like the T-34-85, and also in the 1973 Yom Kippur War.
+The M-50 and M-51 Super Shermans were eventually retired from Israel in 1980, and were replaced by the much more modern Merkava platform.

 Paraguay retired three Shermans from the Regimiento Escolta Presidencial (REP, "Presidential Escort Regiment") in 2018, which marked the end of service of the final Sherman tanks in use anywhere in the world.